-A VM profile can be exported to a host using the following command:
+A VM profile can be exported to a host using the following ISCLI privileged EXEC command:

-# /oper/virt/vmware/export <VM profile name> <host list> [<virtual switch name>]
+CN 4093# virt vmware export <VM profile name> <host list> <virtual switch name>

 The host list can include one or more target hosts, specified by host name, IPv4 address, or UUID, with each list item separated by a space.
 If the virtual switch name is omitted, the administrator will be prompted to select one from a list or to enter a new virtual switch name.